### ###

 August 4, 2020

-I wasn’t planning on posting a song today but after last night’s Silver Spring Township’s supervisors voted 4-1 in favor of HSS’s development agreement I decided I needed a pick me up.
-It is raining today which suits the disappointment I feel after last night’s vote.
+I wasn’t planning on posting a song today, but after last night’s Silver Spring Township’s supervisors voted 4-1 in favor of HSS’s development agreement, I decided I needed a pick me up.
+It is raining today, which suits the disappointment I feel after last night’s vote.
 The rain, however, is much needed.
-We have had so many dry and hot days in the high 90s the rain is welcomed.
+We have had so many dry and hot days in the high 90s, rain is welcomed.
 AND I love rainy days!!

 So, today’s song is ‘A Place in the Sun’ sung by Stevie Wonder and written in 1966 by Bryan Wells (music) and Ron Miller (lyrics).
 Wonder recorded the song in 1966.
 It made number 9 on the Billboard charts and number 3 on Billboard’s R&B Charts.
 There isn’t a whole lot more written about the song.